 - an entity owned by any Federal Member of Parliament or Senator; and

 - an entity that promotes violence, incites hatred or discriminates on the basis of sex, gender identity or expression, sexual orientation, colour, race, ethnic or national origin, religion, age or mental or physical disability, contrary to applicable laws.

 Funding requests up to $40,000

 - Reported salary expenses from January 1, 2019 to December 31, 2019: Information will be collected for Government of Canada reporting purposes.
 It is not an eligibility factor.

 - Arrears on outstanding debt: Has your business been in arrears for more than 3 months on outstanding debt in the last year?
 If you select Yes, this will not make you ineligible for RRRF funding.
 However, additional follow up may be required.

 - Estimated operating costs between April 1, 2020 - Sept 30, 2020: The purpose of this program is to support fixed operating expenses that are not supported through other programs.
 This includes costs such as: utilities, insurance, debt expense (e.g. interest payments, bank charges), professional fees, rent, wages and salaries, property and business taxes and other costs.
 Provide explanation of other costs.

-- Operating balance: This will be a determination of your estimated operating deficit, which is an automated calculation of your estimated total operating costs minus total estimated revenue.
+Operating balance: This will be a determination of your estimated operating deficit, which is an automated calculation of your estimated total operating costs minus total estimated revenue.
 The amount of funding requested in the application must not exceed the amount calculated as your operating balance.
 For example, $100,000 (estimated operation costs) minus $75,000 (estimated revenue) equals $25,000 (estimated operating deficit).
 In this example, the application for RRRF funding could not exceed $25,000.
 If approved, you would receive $25,000 (the amount of your deficit) not the full $40,000.

 Funding requests over $40,000